keindev/changelog-guru/docs/plugins/plugins.md

 ### [Highlight plugin](default/highlight.md)

-Highlights code in subject of commit.
+Highlights variables and code snippets in subject of commit.